-Resources for Libraries and Lifelong Learning (RL&LL) continues to maintain the long-established tradition of adapting its services to keep up with the shifting needs of Wisconsin libraries and residents.
+We continue to maintain the long-established tradition of adapting its services to keep up with the shifting needs of Wisconsin libraries and residents.

+Resources for Libraries & Lifelong Learning and the Public Library Development Teams combined to form the Library Services Team in late 2020.
 WISCAT combines a physical and virtual union catalog with an Interlibrary Loan Module enabling Wisconsin libraries to discover and share resources throughout the state and nation.
 BadgerLink continues to license online resources and provides training and support in the use of these resources to Wisconsin educators and residents, and the Wisconsin Digital Archives offers government document access to everyone.

 2009 - Team Name Change